-In the ever-growing quest for beauty, both men and women often search for ways to achieve youthful, glowing skin.
+In the ever-growing quest for beauty, men and women often search for ways to achieve youthful, glowing skin.
 One of the most common complaints is under-eye puffiness.
 Puffiness and dark circles can make you look exhausted, even if you feel rested.
 You can try several things to de-puff and brighten the under-eye area.

 From home remedies to over-the-counter eye creams, there are some ways to combat puffiness around the eyes and achieve a more youthful appearance.
 Here are eight ways to reduce puffiness around the eyes: